-Through the integration of the Physician Assistant and Public Health disciplines, the mission of the Joint MSPAS/MPH Program is to:
+Using a social justice framework and a public health lens, the mission of the Joint MSPAS/MPH Program is to:

-2) recruit applicants from these communities or individuals with a demonstrated interest in serving these communities, and
+- Recruit applicants from under-resourced communities and individuals with a demonstrated interest in serving these communities,

 Program Student Learning Outcomes

 Students are supported by a